d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **--biospassword=BIOSPASSWORD**

 Select this flag to input a BIOS password.
 Include this flag if second-level BIOS authentication is needed for the command to execute.

+<aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>

 - **--reboot=REBOOT**